 So your job, young people, is to not allow that to happen.

 And you have the power to do that.
 Fully 79 million Americans will be receiving Social Security benefits by 2034.
 For the majority of retired couples those benefits will be their primary source of income, as it will be for 71% of single retirees.
-Cutting all those benefits by 20% would cause major pain, probably a long recession, and a national riot the likes of which this country has never seen.
+Cutting all those benefits by 20% would be a catastrophe for the 40% of retirees for whom Social Security benefits represent 90% or more of their income.
+It would also probably precipitate a long recession because of the huge drop in consumer spending, and probably also a national riot the likes of which this country has never seen.

 The Social Security system we have isn’t perfect.
 Benefits are clearly far too low for most people to live on.
-But the system is nonetheless extraordinary.
-Despite being a socialist idea in a country that has always officially rejected and ridiculed socialism, it is hands down the most successful government program in the history of this nation.
+But the system is nonetheless extraordinary, particularly in a country so determinedly capitalist and unwilling to support generous social programs .
+Despite being a socialist idea in a country that has always officially rejected and ridiculed socialism, Social Security is hands down the most successful government program in the history of this nation.
 So don’t listen to the crooked doomsayers.
 Just vow to rid Washington of them!

 Most of the rest of the developed world has government retirement systems that are far more generous than ours.
 They have kept those systems solvent too.
 This has allowed people to have secure comfortable retirement years, under socialist, liberal and even conservative governments, because the people of those countries, elders and their children, have demanded that from their elected officials.